Dishman Hills

 Some of the community benefits that this property provides include:

-Wildfire protection through forest health and fuels reduction treatments, including a recent 250-acre project.
+- Wildfire risk mitigation through forest health and fuels reduction treatments, including a recent 250-acre project.

 The Dishman Hills are characterized by unique rock outcroppings and great views of the Spokane Valley.